What is 5.68944 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 568944 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 568944 are: 1 2 3 4 6 8 9 12 16 18 24 27 36 48 54 72 81 108 144 162 216 324 432 439 648 878 1296 1317 1756 2634 3512 3951 5268 7024 7902 10536 11853 15804 21072 23706 31608 35559 47412 63216 71118 94824 142236 189648 284472 568944